mbakke/ganeti-instance-guix/README.md

 - luks_passphrase: if you set a value for this option luks will be used (works fine with any layout and filesystem combination).

+Note that all layout and filesystem combinations do not work on all disk storage backends.
+For example, using a combination that creates an LVM setup does not work well when the disk backend is a logical volume itself.
+You could use a "file" for disk storage backend instead.

 ## Installation:

     $ ./configure --sysconfdir=/etc --localstatedir=/var
     $ make && sudo make install

+Use ~--with-guix=guix~ if you want to use whatever guix is currently in your PATH.

 ## Dependencies: